General Resources

 • Everyone is part of a team.
 Please be sure to do your share of the planning.

-• If you are a Co-leader (02), please assist your Unit Leader in the planning and preparations.
+• If you are an Assistant Unit Leader (AUL), please assist your Unit Leader (UL) in the planning and preparations.
 If everyone helps, the amount of work each person has to do lessens.

 • Communication is important.
-If something arises that may interfere with your performing a task, please let Pepto and your team know asap.
+If something arises that may interfere with your performing a task, please let your team know asap.

-• Your PAs (Program Aides) and AULs (Assistant Unit Leaders) probably have a lot more camp knowledge than you.
-Many of them have been at camp since they were Daisies.
-Treat them as a valued member of your team and watch as they do amazing things!
+• Your PAs and AULs may have more camp knowledge than you.
+Treat them as valued members of your team and watch as they do amazing things!

 Also: Of course you may visit your daughter’s unit.
-But visiting your daughter during camp should be kept at a minimum to maintain safety in the unit, keeping in mind the 1 adult to 13 campers ratio.
-Frequent visits can be a distraction, not only for your daughter but for the entire unit.
-A good time to make visits is when your unit is at a program.
+But visiting your daughter during camp should be kept at a minimum, keeping in mind the 1 adult to 13 campers ratio for units and program activities.
+Frequent visits can also be a distraction for your camper and their entire unit.
+A good time to visit them is when your unit is at a program (as other adult volunteers will be present).
+If you are volunteering in a program area, you can visit your camper during a break in the program's schedule.